Your browser is not supported or outdated so some features of the site might not be available.

 Build Quality

-The Samsung Q80B has decent quality, but it's worse than other Samsung TVs because our unit came with some issues.
+The build quality is decent, but it's worse than other Samsung TVs because our unit came with some issues.
 The back panel doesn't connect properly to the borders on the upper left-hand side, exposing the internal electronics.
 Even putting glue doesn't solve the issue because it melts with the TV on.
-This is the biggest concern with our unit, so if you experience the same thing, let us know.
-The back panel is solid with only a bit of flex, but the stand wobbles noticeably.
+This is the biggest concern with our unit, but it doesn't mean that all units come like this, either.

 Picture Quality